 The price of the coffee itself can add up, with capsules ranging anywhere from around 80 cents to over a dollar apiece.
 As with most things, you can save a bit by buying in bulk.
 The pods are made of aluminum and vacuum-sealed, so their freshness is locked in for quite a long time.
 When compared to whole bean or ground coffee used for other brewing methods, Nespresso will definitely generate a higher monthly coffee cost, but if you frequent coffee shops for your espresso hit, you’ll end up saving substantially in the long run.

 |Cost of machine||Cost of Americano||Weekdays per year||First year costs|

 This is one of the main concerns for a lot of people, myself included.
 It was the biggest deterrent for me personally in the past.
 I assumed the capsules were destined for the landfill, which seemed like unnecessary and abundant waste.
-However, after doing a little digging into Nespresso’s capsule recycling program, I found it to be quite robust and moving ever closer to a closed-loop system.
+However, I did a little digging to find out whether Nespresso is a sustainable choice, and I found their recycling program to be quite robust and moving ever closer to a closed-loop system.
 Nespresso capsules are aluminum which is infinitely recyclable, a far cry from plastic which can find new life only a couple of times, and with intense energy required for each transformation.

 Nespresso capsules, when disposed of properly, are fully recycled.
 The aluminum becomes new items and the coffee grounds becoming nutrient-rich compost.
 Of course, a lot of resources go into making the capsules in the first place, but Nespresso has invested plenty of time and money into encouraging people to recycle them.
 They are working toward producing the capsules with recycled aluminum, some of which will come from used capsules themselves.
 The mining of bauxite for aluminum is an intense process, but nearly 75 per cent of aluminum in current use is recycled, and Nespresso is committed to continuing toward closing this loop.